neondatabase/website/content/docs/reference/cli-set-context.md

 ### Using a named `context-file`

-Setting the context to a different project in the same account:
+Set the context to a different project in the same account:
 ```bash
 neonctl set-context --project-id plain-waterfall-84865553 --context-file Documents/MyContext
 ```
-This branches list command does not need to specify the project, even though other projects exist for this account:
+List all branches using the `branches list` command.
+No need to specify the project since the context-file provides it.
 ```bash
 neonctl branches list --context-file Documents/MyContext
 ```